Photo by Arnaldo Aldana on Unsplash

 The drawbacks?
 If you’ve applied herbicide on your grass, the clippings can hurt—even kill—your plants.
 Besides decaying unattractively, dried cut grass can mat, blocking water.
 The Missouri Botanical Garden recommends using only a very thin layer around plants.
 Better yet, add grass clippings to your compost pile for later use.

 You can use black-and-white newspaper as mulch.
 Ink in today's newsprint no longer contains lead, according to the Virginia Cooperative Extension.

 You should cover newspaper with an organic mulch, because it isn't pretty and can blow away.

 Rubber landscape mulch usually comes from recycled tires, which might be good for landfills, but not so much for your garden.

-Here are some issues with rubber mulch (from Washington State University and Purdue University Extension):
+Here are some issues with rubber mulch from the Purdue University Extension:

 - More flammable than several organic mulches